Loretto v. Teleprompter Manhattan CATV Corp. Case Brief

 Issue

-Does a state law that authorizes and requires a permanent physical occupation of private property by a cable company constitute a taking under the Fifth and Fourteenth Amendments, regardless of the occupation’s size or economic impact?
+Does a state law that authorizes the permanent physical occupation of a portion of a property owner’s building by cable television equipment constitute a taking per se, regardless of the public interests served or the minimal economic impact on the owner?

 Rule